kr1shnasomani/WebScrub/README.md

 <h1 align="center">WebScrub</h1>
-This project scrapes website data (both dynamic and static), processes the HTML content to retain links, images, and emphasis, and then cleans it.
-The cleaned text is saved in a structured JSON format for easy access and further processing.
+This project is a modular pipeline for web scraping, text cleaning, and NLP-based analysis.
+It extracts meaningful content, keywords, entities, and statistics from websites using Selenium, spaCy and TF-IDF.
+Outputs include structured JSON files for insights, suitable for content analysis, research and NLP-driven applications.

 ## Execution Guide:
 1. Run the following command in the terminal:
    ```
-   pip install requests selenium beautifulsoup4 json html2text
+   pip install requests selenium html2text spacy scikit-learn
    ```

 2. Go to the site **https://googlechromelabs.github.io/chrome-for-testing/** and install ChromeDriver